 - Develop skills needed to taste wines and to understand the role of describing the sensory experience on market positioning using a particular vocabulary.

 This is not a tasting course.
 Wine and olive oil are utilized in very small amounts and for academic purposes.

 Service Learning Project

 Students will apply classroom knowledge of Italian and American wine industries to a service learning project with a local winery.
 After a company visit, students will work on specific projects designed around the needs and goals of the winery, informed by a market analysis, research on exportation and competitors, and potential for company expansion.
 The final course project will require students to prepare a product proposal for the winery with assistance from the professor, an enologist and wine marketer.
 At the end of the semester, students will present your project to the Umbra community.

 Mandatory course reader

-Students will take two day trips to visit a winery and an olive oil company, tour the facilities, have tastings, and discuss the companies’ operations with the owners.
+Students will take a day trip to visit a winery, tour the facilities, have tastings, and discuss the companies’ operations with the owners.